Mikko Niemi (ice hockey): Career

 Niemi began his career at junior level icing for his local team Ilves Tampere at junior A SM-liiga standard, the highest level of junior ice hockey.
 In his first season, 1989/90 he featured in 34 games, and helped out the offence with six points.
-This pushed Ilves into the post-season, where Niemi played on three occasions and also managing his first post-season point.
+This pushed Ilves into the post-season, where Niemi played on three occasions and also managed his first post-season point.
 Niemi was a cornerstone of the junior team, playing more than 60 times throughout the 1990/91 and 1991/92 seasons, again making the post-season in 1992 where he scored his first playoff goal.

 Niemi's chance at senior level came the following season, 1992/93.
 He alternated between the junior A standard and full SM-liiga level and played 8 times for the full Ilves team, a significant achievement for a twenty-year-old defenceman.
 Part way through the 1992/93 season however, Niemi made a temporary move to FPS who played at the lower Mestis standard in Niemi's homeland.
 The defenceman coped well with the change and scored 5 points in 23 games at senior level as well as 3 points in 7 junior contests.

-For the start of the 1993/94 season, Niemi was an Ilves player and played on five occasions in the SM-liiga.
+At the start of the 1993/94 season, Niemi was an Ilves player and played on five occasions in the SM-liiga.
 He was sent out to lower division teams again however in order to develop him as a player, this time icing for Hermes Kokkola and KooVee, another team from the city of Tampere.
 Niemi found himself as a regular player for both teams.